ZWhuang666/MIAS-LCEC/doc/installation.md

 make -j$(nproc)
 sudo make install

-# in some case the zvision can't find iridescence package, please add the /usr/local/lib into the ld.so.conf using below command
+# in some case the LCVision can't find iridescence package, please add the /usr/local/lib into the ld.so.conf using below command
 sudo vim /etc/ld.so.conf

 # make the config into effective